-A joint degree results from academic collaboration between two (2) or more institutions, on a jointly defined and entirely shared learning programme leading to a joint degree, requiring that all partner institutions are responsible for the entire programme and not just respective separate parts.
-The UFS may confer joint degrees at Master's and Doctoral level with foreign (international) universities, on the basis of an agreement concluded at institutional level, including a memorandum of understanding.
-Joint degrees are normally more applicable to a research degree (Doctoral and Research Master's Degrees).
+A joint degree results from academic collaboration between two (2) or more institutions on a jointly defined and fully shared learning programme leading to a joint degree, which requires that all partner institutions are responsible for the entire programme and not just their respective parts.
+The UFS may confer joint degrees at master's and doctoral level with foreign (international) universities on the basis of an agreement concluded at institutional level, including a memorandum of understanding.
+Joint degrees are normally more applicable to a research degree (doctoral and research master's degrees).